-As a Which? affiliate and member I see a lot of their washing machine reviews.
-It’s surprising how they still find ones that they find so bad that they need to warn us NOT to buy it – Which?
-Don’t buy recommendations.
+And yet according to consumer group Which? some of the washing machines they test are so poor at performing their basic function that they specifically warn us not to buy them (Which?
+Don’t buy recommendations).
 Which?
 Best Buy awards are long established for many products, but they’ve sadly found a need for Don’t Buy awards too.
-The worst example I’ve seen is this month where they’ve awarded one washing machine a remarkably low 25% and said –
+The worst example I’ve seen is where they awarded one washing machine a remarkably low 25% and said –

 It’s the worst machine we’ve seen in years.
 It does a terrible job of cleaning cottons and the rinse is so awful you may find traces of detergent on your clothes afterwards